Lecithin as an emulsifier – part I, how to dissolve lecithin granules

 And that WORKED!

-1) Put granules in the water phase of the recipe and let 1 hour to dissolve. (here 20g granules and 40g of distilled water).
+1) I put the granules in the water phase of the recipe and let 1 hour to dissolve. (here 20g of the granules and 40g of the distilled water).

 2) After 1 hour the granules are dissolved

 3) When you mix it after, it looks like this (without oils) – please, note, that you do not have to mix it prior to adding oils, if you are making a cream or a lotion.

 Heureka, it worked… This will be my basic lecithin I am going to use in my experiments.
 I will try different ratios of oils, water and lecithin and will make a summary!